zLi90/serghei-dev/README.md

   to `configure` and `make`.
 See [this github issue](https://github.com/Unidata/netcdf-fortran/issues/212).

 # How to cite

-Please cite the software using the corresponding [SERGHEI Zenodo DOI](https://doi.org/10.5281/zenodo.8159947), and if necessary with the specific release DOI.
+**Note**: This is an experimental fork.
+When citing SERGHEI, please cite the official version using the corresponding [SERGHEI Zenodo DOI](https://doi.org/10.5281/zenodo.8159947), and if necessary with the specific release DOI.

 You can refer to the [SERGHEI-SWE paper](https://gmd.copernicus.org/articles/16/977/2023/) for the shallow water module SERGHEI-SWE.
 ```